 In North Dakota there are no state regulations in place that require a server or bartender to be licensed in order to sell alcohol.

-With that being said, there are several counties that have implemented requirements for bartender training and licensing.
+With that being said, there are several cities and counties in North Dakota that have implemented requirements for bartender training and licensing.
 They are the following:

 - Grand Forks